cedrocandito/davel/README.md

 In the above image:

-- The <span style="color:blue">blue line</span> is the edge between the two surfaces.
+- The <span style="color:blue">blue line</span> is the edge (corner) that you want to smooth, where the two faces meet.
-- The <span style="color:green">green dots</span> are the ends of the edge (used in the *points* version of the bevel or buttress, see below).
+- The <span style="color:green">green dots</span> are the end points of the edge (used in the *points* version of the bevel or buttress, see below).
 - The <span style="color:red">red dot</span> is the midpoint of the edge, where the local origin is.
 - The <span style="color:orange">orange</span> and <span style="color:lightblue">light blue</span> vectors are the normals of the two surfaces you want to smooth with a bevel.

 ## Bevels

-???????
 ![Bevel](images/bevel.png)

 Depending on how you want to specify position and length there are three slightly different versions of the bevel module: